-Neither rich nor crazy: film noir sheds light on Singapore's migrant labourers
+Neither rich nor crazy: Film noir sheds light on Singapore's migrant labourers

 Singaporean director Yeo Siew Hua said the film aimed to raise awareness about the lives of migrant labourers who have flocked to the wealthy city from poorer parts of Asia and are often regarded as "outsiders".

-Read: How Yeo Siew Hua became the first Singaporean to compete at the Locarno Festival
+Read: How Yeo Siew Hua became the first Singaporean to win an award at the Locarno Festival

 "When we talk about the migrant workforce in Singapore, there is a certain blindness, especially in mainstream society," Yeo told AFP.